PPRI Conferences

 How can innovation in policy making improve equitable access to affordable and cost-effective medicines?
 Fair pricing concepts, crisis preparedness, considering environmental aspects and increased patient involvement as well as coordination and collaboration are all drivers for the future.

-The conference aims to bring together thought leaders from all over the world to discuss ‘burning’ issues in the pricing and reimbursement policies for medicines – both from a global and a European perspective.
-The discussion will identify challenges, outline limitations in current policies, explore opportunities and innovative options for the future.
+The conference brought together thought leaders from all over the world to discuss these ‘burning’ issues in the pricing and reimbursement policies for medicines – both from a global and a European perspective.
+Around 250 participants of more than 40 countries worldwide discussed discussed solutions and best practice models.

 6. Advisory Board and Scientific Programme Committee